Qal’at ar-Rifa’ (Riffa Fort)

 Riffa Fort also contains a huge façade on its northern side, a circular garrison amid the chambers, a well, and a mosque nearby.

-Visitor Informartion
+Visitor Information

-The Riffa fort is located near the Hunanaiya valley, 20 km from Manama.
+The Riffa Fort is located near the Hunanaiya Valley, 20 km from Manama.
 Entrance to the fort is free.

-Qal’at ar-Rifa’ Map&Location
+Qal’at ar-Rifa’ Location